 Working clean is a matter of pride to a professional chef, and crucial to ensure that nobody gets sick from their food.
 Proponents of mise en place keep their work stations picked up, as they go, so there are no dirty pots stacked on the cutting board or vegetable clippings clogging the sink.

 The same goes for a business writing project.
-Rushing through and sending off a document that is not on target, or contains inaccurate information and typos, can result in having to redo the document or even worse—the loss of business.
+Rushing through and sending off a document that is not on target or contains inaccurate information and typos can result in having to redo the document or, even worse—losing business.

-An effective business writing course with Instructional Solutions will get you prepared for your next project.
-You will get organized, get cooking on your document and learn to speak the lingo.
+An effective business writing course will get you prepared for your next project.
+You will get organized, get cooking on your document, and learn to speak the lingo.

-Most importantly, you will learn to analyze who the target audience for the document is.
-Too often, documents like business proposals are shaped around what your company offers, instead of what the client needs.
-That approach is like making a dish from what you have in the fridge, instead of using the ingredients that the recipe calls for.
+Most importantly, you will learn to analyze the document's target audience.
+Too often, documents like business proposals are shaped around what your company offers instead of what the client needs.
+That approach is like making a dish from what you have in the fridge instead of using the ingredients that the recipe calls for.

 “No one is born a great cook, one learns by doing.”